 Rock and Roll bar

 Despite being reluctant to leave, we left the live music bar and hopped on over to our last stop – a rock and roll live music bar.
 The bar was crowded when we got there, but Tri found me a seat and got me a margarita.
-The singers rotate as it did the last place, and the highlight was a Vietnamese old man saying ‘all by myself’.
+The singers rotate as it did at the last place, and the highlight was a Vietnamese old man saying ‘all by myself’.

 Tri then said goodbye to us outside, but not before giving us a photo with him and the driver.
-Our Vespa Driver then dropped us off at our hotel and thus ended a great night!
+Our Vespa Driver then dropped us off at our hotel, and thus ended a great night!

 Pizza 4P